The API Security Maturity Model

 , the store must pass on user data.

 You may be thinking: aren't API keys sufficient?
-Well, this method is actually very basic, wrought with vulnerabilities.
-Not only are keys constantly compromised, but API key verification relies on machine-machine verification, not bound to the identity of the user at all.
+Well, this method is very basic, fraught with vulnerabilities.
+Not only are keys constantly compromised, but API key verification relies on machine-to-machine verification, not bound to the identity of the user at all.
 Lastly, this method only provides authentication, the act of proving an assertion, and does not cover authorization at all.

 Level 1: Token-Based Authentication